 - 1360 Pages - 08/31/2012 (Publication Date) - Crossway (Publisher)

-- VARIETY OF USES – Use this 36 watercolor paint set for card making, illustrations, painting, calligraphy and much more.
+- Excellent for card making, illustrations, painting, calligraphy and more

 - VIBRANT SHADES – The round 4mm soft lead core is perfect for bold expressive drawings.
 The highly pigmented colour is easy to apply and produces a vibrant finish.
 Includes a range of 12 colours.